centreon/centreon-engine/doc/user/configuration/advanced/service_and_host_check_scheduling.rst

 hosts.

-The images below depict how service checks are scheduled when they are not interleaved (service_interleave_factor=1) and when they are interleaved with the service_interleave_factor variable equal to 4.
+The images below depict how service checks are scheduled when they are not interleaved and when they are interleaved with the factor of 4.

 Non-Interleaved Checks
 ----------------------